gnosischain/documentation/docs/bridges/tokenbridge/amb-bridge.md

 ![](/img/bridges/diagrams/amb-bridge.svg)

 You can also send arbitrary data between Gnosis and Ethereum using the native Arbitrary Message Bridge (AMB).
-This allows Gnosis contracts to send data and trigger contract functions on Ethereum and other chains, and vice-versa.
+This allows Gnosis contracts to send data and trigger contract functions on Ethereum and other chains, and vice versa.

 The AMB is a key bridge primitive that is used inside higher-order bridges like the [Omnibridge native token bridge](/bridges/tokenbridge/omnibridge).